Parylene Coating Services

 Discuss Your Parylene Coating Project

-Whether you are evaluating Parylene for the first time, validating a design, reviewing a drawing note or looking for a more reliable subcontract partner, SCH can help define the right route.
+Whether you are evaluating Parylene for the first time, validating a design, reviewing a drawing note, comparing UK and India production routes, or looking for a more reliable subcontract partner, SCH can help define the right route.

 Need subcontract Parylene coating?

-Use SCH for prototypes, qualification builds, small batches and production coating support.
+Use SCH for prototypes, qualification builds, small batches, European coating support, Asian regional supply and high-volume production coating support.

 Not sure if Parylene is the right solution?

-SCH can review grade, thickness, masking, geometry, rework and production practicality before recommending the best route.
+SCH can review grade, thickness, masking, geometry, rework, production location and production practicality before recommending the best route.

 Disclaimer: This content is provided for general technical guidance only.
 Final coating selection, process route, masking strategy and validation requirements must be confirmed against the specific product geometry, operating environment and applicable standards.